Jia-py/Jia-py.github.io/_pages/about.md

 # 🔥 News

-- 2024.03: Passes my qualifying examination!
+- 2024.03:&nbsp;Passed my qualifying examination!
 - 2023.12: &nbsp;I am honored to receive the AAAI'24 student scholarship.
 - 2023.12: &nbsp;Accepted as reviewer of ACM Transactions on Knowledge Discovery from Data (ACM TKDD)
 - 2023.12: &nbsp;One paper accepted by **AAAI'24**.